Introduction

 Publications and Preprints

-R. Armstrong and I. Grooms, “Data Assimilation With An Integral-Form Ensemble Square-Root Filter,” arXiv:2503.00253, 2025 (under review in the Journal of Computational Physics).
+R. Armstrong and I. Grooms, “Data Assimilation With An Integral-Form Ensemble Square-Root Filter,” Journal of Computational Physics, 2025, 543, 114413 [JCP online] [arXiv].

-R. Armstrong and A. Damle, “Collect, Commit, Expand: Efficient CPQR-Based Column Selection for Extremely Wide Matrices,” arXiv:2501.18035, 2025 (under review in the SIAM Journal on Scientific Computing).
+R. Armstrong and A. Damle, “Collect, Commit, Expand: Efficient CPQR-Based Column Selection for Extremely Wide Matrices,” arXiv:2501.18035, 2025 [arXiv] (under review in the SIAM Journal on Scientific Computing).

-R. Armstrong, A. Buzali, and A. Damle, “Structure-Aware Analyses and Algorithms for Interpolative Decompositions,” SIAM Journal on Scientific Computing, 2025, 47 (3), A1527-A1554 [SIAM online].
+R. Armstrong, A. Buzali, and A. Damle, “Structure-Aware Analyses and Algorithms for Interpolative Decompositions,” SIAM Journal on Scientific Computing, 2025, 47 (3), A1527-A1554 [SIAM online] [arXiv].